learreDHDK/ccode/README.md

 Timeliness in data.</td>
 				<td>The dataset is updated, but the frequency of the procedure is not stated.
 Data contains a notion of its timeliness.</td>
 				<td>There is timeliness in data.
 It is clear that the dataset is updated, but the frequency is unclear: in "Status" section, it is said to be annual; in "Data access" section, twice weekly.
 Also the update frequency of the single sources is reported on the website.</td>
-				<td>Yes, there is timeliness in the data.
-The data has no update machanism but since it has versions, it is said to be updated periodically.</td>
+				<td>Yes, there is timeliness in the data because the version of the dataset available is inferred to be updated every month and thus when new infomation is available, it is enterred.</td>
 				<td>Yes, there is timeliness in the data.
 The data has no update machanism but since it has versions, it is inferred that it is updated yearly.</td>
 				<td>Not updated but only stated that the data is from the latest year available</td>
 				<td>Yes (inferred: every year)</td>
-				<td>Not stated but inferred may be updated since it has a version.
-But it also stated in the website that the last update of the version of the data containing precipitation informtion was on 2011-01-01 and this version id considere as the latest available one.</td>
+				<td>No timiliness since the data hasn't been updated ever since with information of new years therefore can said to be historiacal.</td>
 				<td>Update frequency isn't stated, but there is timeliness in data.</td>
 				<td>Annually updated and timeliness is present in data.</td>
 				<td>Not updated because contains info about an agreement which took place between 2015 and 2016</td>